The All British Field Meet

 Starting in 2011, Steve Hanegan and the members of the PSAA took over the operations of running the show.
 This group enjoyed the support of several of the founders that gave the show wings from day one.
 Due to construction at the Bellevue Community College in 2014, the show moved to Saint Edward State Park.
 The move was a wise choice and popular with the show participants.

 In 2016, a committee of local British car clubs took over operations of the show from the PSBAS.
 Renamed Western Washington All British Field Meet (WWABFM), we advocate the use, preservation and showing of British cars.

-Incorporated as a Limited Liability Corporation in the state of Washington, the WWABFM handles all aspects of the field meet.
+Initially incorporated as a Limited Liability Corporation in the state of Washington, the WWABFM became a non-profit in 2018 and continues to handle all aspects of the WWABFM business.

 Representatives from five of the region’s British Automobile Clubs direct the WWABFM:

 • Jaguar Drivers and Restorers Club of Northwest America